rhythminme/serverless-gulp/README.md

 * gulp
 * gulp-util for logging

-Once installed, unless you need other gulp modules, you should not really need any other dependencies.
-Start developing your services as you would.
+Once installed, unless you need other gulp task modules, you should not really need any other dev dependencies.
+Copy the gulpfile below to get started and keep developing your services as you would.
 To get started, use the code below as your initial *gulpfile.js*.
-The idea of this module is to keep things simple, so regardless of how the *serverless framework* evolves, this module will allow you to specify any command and option to it within a gulp task.
+The idea of this module is to keep things simple, so regardless of how the *serverless framework* evolves, this module will allow you to specify any command and and options within a gulp task as you would on the command line.

 ```javascript
 const gulp = require('gulp');